floor cleaning

 Inspired by the cleaning scenes in Japanese films like Howl's moving castle, I've adopted a new approach to cleaning my floors.
 Instead of reaching for the mop, I get down on all fours and push a cloth along the floorboards.

 Ultimately, these small shifts are about more than just the physical act; they’re a way to reassess and realign with what truly matters.
-By paying attention to how our habits shape us, we gain the opportunity to design a life that is more intentional, balanced, and connected to our values.
+By paying attention to how our environment and habits shape us, we gain the opportunity to design a life that is more intentional, balanced, and connected to our values.